 NIST will continue to educate organizations through both NIST-hosted and other events.
 NIST will regularly update its web-based FAQs, Presentations, Resources, Online Learning, and Success Stories pages which offer information about how organizations are using or citing the Framework.
 NIST also will continue to respond to questions it receives at: firstname.lastname@example.org.

-Informative References (“References”) show relationships between Framework Functions, Categories, and Subcategories and specific sections of standards, guidelines, and practices common among Framework stakeholders.
+Informative References show relationships between Framework Functions, Categories, and Subcategories and specific sections of standards, guidelines, and best practices common among Framework stakeholders.
 Informative References illustrate ways to achieve Framework outcomes.
-For instance, it may be possible to achieve the outcome “data-at-rest is protected” from the Framework Protect, Data Security, Subcategory 1 (PR.DS-1) using Media Protection Policy and Procedures Control 8 (MP-8) and System and Communications Protection Policy and Procedures Controls 12 and 28 (SC-12 and SC-28) from Special Publication 800-53 revision 4.
+For instance, it may be possible to achieve the outcome “data-at-rest is protected” from the Protect Function, Data Security, Subcategory 1 (PR.DS-1) of the Cybersecurity Framework using Media Protection Policy and Procedures Control 8 (MP-8) and System as well as Communications Protection Policy and Procedures Controls 12 and 28 (SC-12 and SC-28) from NIST Special Publication 800-53 Revision 4.

-Historically, a smaller subset of References were published in the Framework document.
-The online environment provides a more agile support model to account for the varying update cycles of all Reference documents.
-OLIR allows for the Framework community to keep information current on relationship assertions to the Framework.
-OLIR is also scalable to accommodate a large number of References, whereas the Framework document might become less consumable with a similar number of References.
+Historically, a smaller subset of Informative References was published in the Cybersecurity Framework document.
+The OLIR program scales to accommodate a greater number of Informative References and provides a more agile support model to account for the varying update cycles of all Reference documents.
+The OLIR program allows for the Cybersecurity Framework community to keep information current on relationship assertions from Informative References to the Cybersecurity Framework.
+The OLIR program also provides a more robust method for clearly defining those relationship assertions.

 NIST welcomes feedback to email@example.com.